typesalot/advent.of.code/2024/README.md

 ### Day 19: Linen Layout

 I converted the input into a graph and then dfs to figure out for each terminal point which combinations are allowed.
 I then employed some dynamic programming to keep a history of previously explored branches and their results to avoid loops and re-tracing.
 The permutations in Part2 require back propagation of previously computed paths.

+### Day 20: Race Condition